 In women, a prolonged Ureaplasma infection can impact her ability to conceive.
 In men, Ureaplasma can affect the number of sperm and the sperm’s ability to move.

-Having Ureaplasma can increase the risk of acquiring other STIs
+4. Having Ureaplasma can increase your risk of acquiring other STIs

 If a Ureaplasma infection is left untreated, there may be an increased risk of contracting other STIs, including HIV.
 Therefore, treating a Ureaplasma infection helps to protect your long-term health.